Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Hegazi A, Forsyth S, Prime K, Bashh Adolescent Special Interest Group.
 Testing the children of HIV-infected parents: 6 years on from 'don't forget the children'.
 Sex Transm Infect.
 2015;91(2):76-77.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/25316913.

-- Panel on Opportunistic Infections in HIV-Infected Adults and Adolescents.
-Guidelines for the prevention and treatment of opportunistic infections in HIV-infected adults and adolescents: recommendations from the Centers for Disease Control and Prevention, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America.
+- Panel on Opportunistic Infections in Adults and Adolescents with HIV.
+Guidelines for the prevention and treatment of opportunistic infections in adults and adolescents with HIV: recommendations from the Centers for Disease Control and Prevention, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America.
 2018.
 Available at: http://aidsinfo.nih.gov/contentfiles/lvguidelines/adult_oi.pdf.

 - Branson BM, Owen SM, Wesolowski LG, et al. Laboratory testing for the diagnosis of HIV infection: updated recommendations.
 Centers for Disease Control and Prevention.
 2014.
 Available at: https://www.medbox.org/laboratory-testing-for-the-diagnosis-of-hiv-infection-updated-recommendations/download.pdf.